Akryum/vue-supply/README.md

 }
 ```

-Then you can use the resource data inside computed properties or inside methods:
+Then you can use the supply data inside computed properties or inside methods:

 ```javascript
 // Use the values in computed properties